mrb1nary/Solana-Twitter/README.md

 Contributions are welcome!
 If you have suggestions, bug reports, or would like to contribute to the project, please open an issue or submit a pull request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📫 Contact

-For questions or feedback, reach out to [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, reach out to [anubhab.techie@gmail.com](mailto:anubhab.techie@gmail.com).

 ---